drghirlanda/alex/Docs/AlexManual.md

 multiple smileys appear for more valuable stimuli (this requires defining several smiley stimuli offset from each other, so that they do not overlap when displayed simultaneously).
-Compounding of S2s may also be used to present a combination of a visual and auditory stimuli.
+Compounding of S2s may also be used to present a combination of visual and auditory stimuli.

 ## Superposition of stimuli {#stimulus-superposition}